waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 |
 |     allsembly-server.py*
 |         Use this script to start the Allsembly™ server.
 Run it with the ``--help`` option to get usage information.
 Also, see, the section :ref:`Installation and Testing` for some instructions.
+|     allsembly.service
+|         A systemd service script example.
+Modify the line "ExecStart"; then use this file to make the allsembly-server.py persistent as a daemon (i.e., make it available on system startup).
 |
 | test/
 |     The tests.